nizwant/cloud_computing_project/README.md

 - queuing - Pub/Sub
 - load balancing - Cloud Load Balancing

-Well, in theory, everything related to the compute can be done using Cloud Functions, but I'm not sure if it is a good idea.
+Well, in theory, everything related to computing can be done using Cloud Functions, but I'm not sure if it is a good idea.
 Even if it is, this project is about learning, so we should try to use more than one service to get to know them better and understand their pros and cons.

 ### Modules

 - *algorithm* that finds similarity between audio tracks (core, this will take most of the time)
 - *a web interface* that allows for recording of the audio (or adding it as a file) and transforms it into a simplified spectrogram.
 Then, query it against the dataset (how do you do it in the browser?
 You might as well send audio to the server, but it is expensive and ineffective.
 Also, privacy is a key factor).
 For sure, FFmpeg will be useful
 - *crawler* that processes songs, as an initial source of songs, we use **static lists of the top 10000 songs of all time and a list of all Taylor Swift songs**, but then it needs to download them (from YouTube), preprocess and save to the database
-- *database* that stores crawled songs (it does not store the songs, only the fingerprint and the metadata) we have to test how performant it is with relational data base and only then decide
+- *database* that stores crawled songs (it does not store the songs, only the fingerprint and the metadata).
+We have to test how performant it is with a relational database and only then decide
 - *load balancing* in front (or proxy, not sure if we want to serve static content, most likely images of thumbnails or something like that)
 - *cache layer* (maybe in front of the database) - I guess top songs cause the majority of traffic at a given period, but it brings complexity, and realistically speaking, we don't need it in this project, but if it would be serious, then it is a must.
 On the other hand, we have to compare songs against all songs in the database, so I don't know if there is a lot of benefit from caching